By Walter Libby

 While the industrial revolution has produced technology that borders on the magical, it has also produced historical forces that threaten civilization: peak oil, global warming, and globalization.
 And while each has their own scenario of catastrophe, it is globalization that appears to be the immediate concern.

 What is globalization?
 In capitalist terms it is the global spread of ideas, products, and culture.
 Free markets at work, all to the good.
-This is one side of the ideological coin.
+This is one side of the ideological coin; other side being Marxism.
 And the historical flip has apparently come up on the side of Marxism.
-How so, and if so what is the threat inherent in today's globalism?
-That is, what is the current state of capitalism and what ideology emerges as the contradictions, per Marx, collapse the global economy?

 Marx begins the Communist Manifesto with: “The history of all hitherto existing society is the history of class struggles.”
 And then quickly gets to the gist.